Murtrag/MultiSSH/readme.md

 This shell allows you to easily manage server groups, run commands, and monitor server statuses in an intuitive way.

 ## Configuration
+Global Settings

+The configuration for the multissh script can be adjusted in the file located at /home/$USER/multissh/global.sh.
+`nano /home/$USER/multissh/global.sh`
+This file contains global settings for SSH connections, such as default user, password, port, and identity file.

+Example configuration in global.sh:

+# SSH Auth config

+DEFAULT_USER="vagrant"

+# To use default password, the package sshpass is required
+# DEFAULT_PASSWORD="password123"

+DEFAULT_PORT="22"

+# DEFAULT_IDENTITY="-i /home/vagrant/.ssh/my_vagrant_key"

+DEFAULT_EXTRA="-o StrictHostKeyChecking=no"

+    DEFAULT_USER: The default SSH user to be used if not specified for a particular server.
+    DEFAULT_PASSWORD: The default SSH password (if sshpass is installed) for servers that don't require an SSH key.
+    DEFAULT_PORT: The default SSH port if no specific port is provided.
+    DEFAULT_IDENTITY: The path to the SSH private key file to be used for authentication.
+    DEFAULT_EXTRA: Additional SSH options, such as disabling strict host key checking.

+These global variables set default values for SSH connections, and they will be used unless specific details are provided in the imported data.
+Importing Server Groups and Servers

+You can import a list of server groups and their respective servers using the multissh command with the -f option, like this:

+multissh -f /path/to/file.txt

+Format of the File:

+The format of the file must follow these rules:

+    Group Name: Defined by a line starting with #, e.g., #test1.
+    Server Details: For each group, you can specify servers under the group name.
+Each server entry should contain:
+        IP address (required)
+        Server name (required, enclosed in parentheses)
+        User (optional, will default to DEFAULT_USER if not specified) Port (optional, will default to DEFAULT_PORT if not specified)

+Example file format:

+#test1
+127.0.5.1 (blade1)
+127.0.5.2 (blade2)
+127.0.5.3 (blade3)

+#test2
+127.0.6.1 (blade1)
+127.0.6.2 (blade2)
+127.0.6.3 (blade3)

+Each entry can optionally specify the user and port, for example:

+user@127.0.5.1:2222 (blade1)

+In this case:

+    User: Overrides the default user for this specific server.
+    Port: Overrides the default port for this specific server.

+If no user or port is provided, the global defaults from global.sh will be used.

 ## Running Tests
 For testing, the project uses **shunit2** as the testing framework.